BCS21090011/WebTechAssignment2023/README.md

 ## **TODO**
 - [ ] Create all webpages.
 - [ ] Make the pages more presentable.
-- [ ] Add the function to create the pdf file (both question and answer).
+- [ ] Add the function to generate the pdf files (both question and answer).
 - [ ] Link to the database (online).
-> - Currently link offline, need to have SSMS (this should help [^1]), create a database locally and link it first.
+> Currently link offline, need to have SSMS ([click for help](https://blog.csdn.net/weixin_43074474/article/details/105106894)), create a database locally and link it first, can get help at [**Local database**](#Local-database) section.
 - [ ] Push the project online.
 - [ ] Submit the project.

 ## **Pages needed**
 - [ ] Login page
+> Need to make it more presentable.
 - [ ] Register page
+> Need to make it more presentable.
 - [ ] Main page
 - [ ] User profile page
 - [ ] Insert question page
 - [ ] Choose topic page
 - [ ] Create question paper page
+> - Need to make it more presentable.
+> - Need to add in the function to generate pdf files.

 ## **Local database**
 Codes to create database: